postsharp/postsharp-emails/Markdown/CreatingAspects/cr1.md

     }
 ```

-If methods were our target then the signature would be like this.
+If methods are our target, then the signature would look like this:

 ```c#
 using Metalama.Framework.Aspects;